SahilGulatiJi/roxlog/README.md

 # Roxlog — Google Sheet backend

+> **Updating from v1?** Paste the new `Code.gs` over the old one, then
+> **Deploy → Manage deployments → pencil → Version: New version → Deploy.**
+> The URL and token stay the same.
+Without that redeploy nothing changes,
+> and saves will keep failing.
+>
+> v2 fixes writes (they now work over GET, because Apps Script does not
+> reliably send CORS headers on POST) and adds a `measures` tab for body
+> measurements.

 Turns a Google Sheet into the database for your Roxlog install, so the copy you host on GitHub Pages syncs across every device you train from.